 Why did you choose to go into agriculture?
 The family agriculture business needed my help back in 1983, I was a CPA.

 What changes have you seen in your lifetime as it relates to farming, ranching, or agribusiness?
 Increased technology, increased globalization, and increased regulatory and administrative requirements.
-Increased technology and globalization were for the better, however regulatory and administrative aren’t beneficial.
+Increased technology and globalization were for the better,

 Would you ever consider changing your business model?
 Maybe.
 Most times, it’s better to stay with what works.